 - 4.1.
 The primary operator should always be a physician.
-Non-physician health care providers should always be viewed as extensions of the primary operator's hands, with the responsibility for safety ultimately residing with the invasive cardiologist - 4.1.1.
+Non-physician health care providers should always be viewed as extensions of the primary operator's hands, with the responsibility for safety ultimately residing with the invasive cardiologist.
+Interventional fellows may be considered primary operators for training purposes only.
+An attending must be administratively identified as the primary operator. - 4.1.1.
 Appropriately trained and credentialed non-physician providers may perform pre-procedural evaluation and post procedural follow-up care. - 4.1.2.
 Physician extenders should be proficient in both the technical and cognitive aspects of cardiac catheterization and percutaneous intervention including: a) pre-procedure evaluation, b) indications, c) the anatomy and pathophysiology of the conditions in which they will assist the physician, d) emergency cardiac care, e) radiation safety, and f) the application of diagnostic data to the management of patients. - 4.1.3.
-Specially trained nurses may function in the same role as non-physician providers but require increased supervision. - 4.2.
+Specially trained nurses may function in the same role as non-physician providers but require increased supervision.

+4.2.
 Facilities should have policies regarding the supervising role of the primary operating physician during the procedure when secondary operators are performing the procedure and direct the non-physician provider or cardiology fellow in addition to providing all clinical decision making.

-STANDARDS: Nursing personnel
+5. STANDARDS: Nursing Personnel

 - 5.1.
-There must be a nursing supervisor, preferably a registered nurse, who is familiar with the overall function of the laboratory. - The nursing supervisor should be in charge of the pre and post procedure areas as well as the procedure laboratories - The nursing supervisor must ensure that all local patient care policies and procedures are followed and that all laboratory nurses are properly trained for the level of patient care they deliver. - The number and type of nursing personnel required depend on the laboratory caseload and 5.1.3. types of procedures performed.
-Personnel may include nurse practitioners, registered nurses, licensed vocational or practical nurses or nursing assistants. - The experience of catheterization laboratory registered nurses should preferably include critical care practice, knowledge of cardiovascular medications, ability to start IVs and administer drugs, sterile technique, skills in monitoring vital signs, neurologic status and pain level.
+There must be a Registered Nurse that functions as Nursing Supervisor for the CCL.
+This individual must be familiar with the overall function of the laboratory.
+This individual may or may not also function as the Technical Supervisor of the CCL. - 5.1.1.
+The nursing supervisor should be in charge of the pre and post procedure areas as well as the procedure laboratories. - 5.1.2.
+The nursing supervisor must ensure that all local patient care policies and procedures are followed and that all laboratory nurses are properly trained for the level of patient care they deliver. - 5.1.3.
+The number and type of nursing personnel required depend on the laboratory caseload and types of procedures performed.
+Personnel may include nurse practitioners, registered nurses, licensed vocational practical nurses, or nursing assistants. - 5.1.4.
+The experience of catheterization laboratory registered nurses should preferably include critical care practice, knowledge of cardiovascular medications, ability to start IVs and administer drugs, sterile technique, skills in monitoring vital signs, neurologic status and pain level.
 Nurses administering conscious or deep sedation require additional training established by the facility and demonstration of competence. - 5.1.5.
-Documentation of training of nursing personnel in the recognition and management of typical CCL complications is desired. - 5.1.6.
-A licensed practical nurse with the proper background and experience may have duties similar to those of a registered nurse, but should not be a laboratory supervisor. - 5.1.7.
-Properly trained nursing assistants may also be used for some functions in laboratories. - Skilled allied health professionals in the laboratory (nurses and technicians) must be trained and experienced in evaluating patients before and after catheter-based interventional procedure.
-State requirements for performance and roles of personnel must be supplied and facilities will be reviewed for compliance based on these standards - 5.2.
+Documentation of training of nursing personnel in the recognition and management of typical CCL complications is required. - 5.1.6.
+Properly trained nursing assistants may also be used for some functions in laboratories. - 5.1.7.
+Skilled allied health professionals in the laboratory (nurses and technicians) must be trained and experienced in evaluating patients before and after catheter-based interventional procedure.
+State requirements for performance and roles of personnel must be supplied and facilities will be reviewed for compliance based on these standards. - 5.2.
 Conscious or deep sedation should only be performed following the standards established by The Joint Commission. - 5.3.
-All RNs and LVN should be certified in ACLS
+All Cath Lab staff, with direct patient care responsibilities, should be certified in ACLS.

-STANDARDS: Technologists and other personnel
+6. STANDARDS: Technologists and Other Personnel